-15 Statutory and voluntary reserves
+12 Statutory and voluntary reserves

-The Companies Law and the company's articles of association require that %10 of the profit for the year before KFAS, NLST, Zakat and board of directors' remuneration to be transferred to the statutory reserve.
-The shareholders of the company may resolve to discontinue such annual transfers when the reserve totals %50 of the paid up share capital.
+The Companies Law and the Company's articles of association require that 10% of the profit for the year before KFAS, NLST, Zakat and board of directors' remuneration to be transferred to the statutory reserve.
+The shareholders of the Company may resolve to discontinue such annual transfer when the reserve totals 50% of the paid up share capital.

-Distribution of statutory reserve is limited to the amount required to enable the payment of a dividend of %5 of paid up share capital to be made in years when retained earnings are not sufficient for the payment of a dividend of that amount.
+Distribution of statutory reserve is limited to the amount required to enable the payment of a dividend of 5% of the paid up share capital to be made in years when retained earnings are not sufficient for the payment of a dividend of that amount.

-According to the company's articles of association, %10 of the profit for the year before KFAS, NLST, Zakat and board of directors' remuneration to be transferred to the voluntary reserve at the discretion of the board of directors subject to the approval of the general assembly.
+According to the Company's articles of association, 10% of the profit for the year before KFAS, NLST, Zakat and board of directors' remuneration to be transferred to the voluntary reserve at the discretion of the board of directors subject to the approval of the general assembly.